The Reason This Woman Was Denied A Haircut Will Infuriate You

-In an ideal world, every hair salon would offer more than just a methodical, bare bones, in-and-out service that spares you the fear of looking like a kid attacked your head with craft scissors.
+In an ideal world, every hair salon would offer more than just a methodical, bare bones, in-and-out service.
 Along with highly-trained staff, the shop should be friendly and accommodating, and never, ever deny you a haircut based on your race, weight, age, or gender.
 That's a given, right?

 Not always, says Australian resident Vivien Houston.
 According to ABC News, she walked into Jimmy Rod's Barber Shop in Queensland, a spot she's frequented for two years, for a routine haircut last Friday.
 What she left with, however, wasn't a new look for the weekend, but rather a cause for a discrimination complaint against the barbershop.